-(1) The master's examination takes place throughout the course of the program and consists of the module examinations within the framework of the compulsory and elective modules (Essentials, Elective Essentials and Deep-Dives) in addition to the master's thesis.
-One module is a fixed and coherent course section and may consist of several courses, which are normally offered in the form of lectures, exercises, seminars and project work at HHL, a partner university or in cooperation with a company.
+- (1) The master's examination takes place throughout the course of the program and consists of the module examinations within the framework of the compulsory and elective modules (Essentials and Deep-Dives) in addition to the master's thesis.
+One module is a fixed and coherent course section and may consist of several courses which are normally offered in the form of lectures, exercises, seminars and project work at HHL, a partner university or in cooperation with a company.

-(2) The compulsory modules (Essentials) are as follows (35 ECTS credits):
+- (2) The compulsory modules (Essentials) are as follows (55 ECTS credits):

-- Integrated Case Study
+- Strategy for Entrepreneurs

+- Entrepreneurial Excellence

 - Problem Solving & Communication

-- Economics

 - Ethics & Sustainability

 - Leading Yourself & Self Reflection

 - Negotiation

-- Elective Essentials
+- Economics

+- Business Venturing Project

+- Entrepreneurial Term Abroad or Incubation